 When making an appointment for a college visit, students should keep the following in mind:

 - Plan a time when NCDS is not in session.

 - Request a definite date and time in her inquiry, and an alternate if the original time is unavailable.

 - The school's Admission Office should be notified as soon as possible if the student will be late or will miss a scheduled appointment.

-- It is recommended that the student visit while the college is in session so that she is able to talk not only with the admissions officers, but also with students who attend the college.
+- It is recommended that the student visit while the college is in session so that she is able to talk not only with admissions officers, but also with students.

 - One can get a good sense of the student body by eating in the college snack bar or dining hall.
 It is also a good idea to visit classes.

 - Avoid a nonscheduled "drop in" to an admissions office.
 However, if an opportunity to visit a college at the last minute presents itself, the student should be courteous and understanding about what the admissions staff is able to accommodate.
 Sometimes the student may join a tour; rarely, the student may find that an interview time is available due to a cancellation.
 Nevertheless, "dropping in" is discouraged and is not a productive way to visit a college.

 - If the student would like to see a coach or a faculty member in an area of interest, she should mention that when she calls.
 Colleges do their best to accommodate.

 Timetable for College Visits

 - Students begins visiting colleges during junior year.

-- Students visits as many colleges as possible during the summer before senior year.
+- Students visit as many colleges as possible during the summer before senior year.